pabon98/educal-online-education-platform/README.md

 • This is online-education site.
 • here you can know about our various online courses.
-• you can also see our price of courses , duration of courses & level also.
+• you can also see our price of courses, duration of courses & level   also.
 • you can see our Instructors also.
 • you can see also know our vision and mission.